-Memurai runs on Microsoft Windows 7 / Windows Server 2008 R2, or higher.
+Memurai runs on Windows 10 and Windows Server 2012, or higher.
+Windows 10 / Windows Server 2016 (or higher) are recommended for optimal performance.
 Only 64-bit versions of Windows are supported.

 Administrative privileges are required to run the Memurai setup.